Shumi Maritsa: History of the lyrics

 The lyrics of the song underwent a major revision by poet Ivan Vazov in 1912.
-Covered by the patriotic enthusiasm after the first victories during the Balkan War, the folk poet wrote almost entirely new lyrics of the song, borrowing motifs from his own poem "Maritsa rushes bloodily" (which would be the first and second line of the song).
-He published it for the first time on December 4, 1912 with the following editorial note:
+Covered by the patriotic enthusiasm after the first victories during the Balkan War, the folk poet wrote almost entirely new lyrics of the song, borrowing motifs from his own poem Maritza rushes bloodily, which would be the first and second line of the song.
+He published it for the first time on 4 December 1912 with the following editorial note:

 Another minor revision was done in 1914.
-The revision appeared in the poems collection "Under the Thunder of Victories."
+The revision appeared in the poem collection Under the Thunder of Victories.
 Because of the World War I, the revision gained small attention.
-This has led Ivan Vazov to republish the text in his poem "Songs for Macedonia 1913-1916" printed in 1916 with the following remark:
+This has led Ivan Vazov to republish the text in his poem Songs for Macedonia 1913–1916 printed in 1916 with the following remark:

 There are some other attempts to revise the text in the following years, but proved unsuccessful.

 Usage of the anthem

-The anthem was used as the official Bulgarian anthem from the Bulgarian unification in 1885, and was relinquished in 1947, replaced by the anthem "Republiko nasha, zdravey!".
+The anthem was used as the official Bulgarian anthem from the Bulgarian unification in 1885, and was relinquished in 1947, replaced by the anthem "Our Republic, Hail!".

 Notable performances of the anthem

-The anthem was last played as the national anthem of Bulgaria on January 1, 1947 by the Red Army's Alexandrov Ensemble, at a reception given by the President of the 6th Grand National Assembly, Vasil Kolarov.
+The anthem was last played as the national anthem of Bulgaria on 1 January 1947 by the Red Army's Alexandrov Ensemble, at a reception given by the President of the 6th Grand National Assembly, Vasil Kolarov.

-According to the newspaper "Fatherland Front", the Botev celebrations in Bulgaria was opened on June 2, 1947, with "Shumi Maritsa".
+According to the newspaper "Fatherland Front", the Botev celebrations in Bulgaria was opened on 2 June 1947 with "Maritza Rushes".

 Status of the anthem in the Bulgarian People's Republic

 The anthem served as a de facto anthem in the Bulgarian People's Republic, due to the absence of mention of the anthem at the constitution of that time, the Dimitrov Constitution.

-During the era of the Bulgarian People's Republic, Shumi Maritsa is almost always associated negatively.
-During these times, the creator of the lyrics for the song, Ivan Vazov, was considered as a petite bourgeoisie.
-In the regime, Shumi Maritsa is considered to be written by a bourgeois poet, performed in bourgeois times, and was reminiscent of the monarchical regime.
+During the era of the Bulgarian People's Republic, "Maritza Rushes" is almost always associated negatively.
+During these times, the lyricist Ivan Vazov was considered a petite bourgeoisie.
+During the regime, the song was considered to be written by a bourgeois poet, performed during bourgeois times, and was reminiscent of the monarchical regime.
 Even though the anthem was considered bourgeois, there was no indication that the anthem was banned during the regime.

 Proposals of the readoption of the anthem

 During the discussion for the new constitution of Bulgaria in the 7th Grand National Assembly, there are some proposals submitted for a new anthem.
-The most popular proposal include the readoption of Shumi Maritsa as the national anthem of Bulgaria.
+The most popular proposal include the readoption of "Maritza Rushes" as the national anthem of Bulgaria.